-While hard water is not hazardous to human health, it can have harsh, unpleasant effects on your hair and skin, not to mention your household appliances and your plumbing.
+While hard water is not hazardous to human health, it can have harsh, unpleasant effects on your hair and skin, not to mention your household appliances and cause common plumbing issues.
 Fortunately, water softeners can treat your home’s water supply to counteract these negative consequences.
-Our customers who’ve installed water softeners are generally delighted with their benefits.
+Our customers who have installed water softeners are generally delighted with their benefits.

-In the following guide, we will detail why hard water is problematic, how to identify a hard water issue in your home, and everything you need to know about water softeners.
+In the following guide, we will detail why hard water is problematic, how to identify a hard water issue in your home, and everything you need to know about getting a water softener installed.

 How Does A Water Softener Work?

 Home water softeners work to remove dissolved minerals via a process of ion exchange.
 You should install your water softener as close as possible to where your water supply enters your home for the best results.

 A water softener consists of 4 main components: